-(b) Temperatures and humidity (excluding humidity in refrigerators or freezers) must be logged daily and reviewed monthly by the Designated Individual.
-Following review, these record(s) must be retained for at least two (2) years.
+(b) Temperatures and humidity (excluding humidity in refrigerators or freezers) must be logged daily and these record(s) must be retained for at least two (2) years.

 (c) Any noted excursions in temperature or humidity must documented on the log, including sufficient details on the root causes and corrective action.